Taxation in Puerto Rico: Sales and Use Tax

 The Puerto Rico Sales and Use Tax (SUT, Impuesto a las Ventas y Uso, IVU) is the combined sales and use tax applied to most sales in Puerto Rico.
 As of 2020, the tax rate is 11.5%: 1.0% of the tax collected goes to the municipality where the sale was executed (there are 78 municipios - municipalities), and 10.5% of the tax collected goes to Government of Puerto Rico ("state" level).
 Furthermore, half of the portion that belongs to the state government is destined to the Urgent Interest Fund Corporation (COFINA) to pay the public debt of Puerto Rico, making it a three-tier tax.

 In July 2006, the government approved Law Number 117, The 2006 Contributive Justice Law, which established a tax with a 5.5% rate at state level and an optional 1.5% rate at municipal level.
-The tax went into effect on November 15, 2006.
+The tax went into effect on 15 November 2006.
 The tax is better known as the Sales and Use Tax (Impuesto sobre Ventas y Uso), often referred to by its Spanish acronym "IVU".
 The law amended Article B of the Code and created sub-article BB.
 On 29 July 2007, the government approved Law Number 80, making the tax mandatory for all municipalities of the commonwealth.
 Also, the tax rates were changed to 6% at the state level and 1% at the municipal level.

 On 1 July 2015, the sales tax rate was increased from 7% to 11.5%, in response to a suffering economy.
 The new tax contributes 1% to the municipality level and 10.5% to the "state" level.
 The IVU was scheduled to expire on 1 April 2016, to be replaced with a value-added tax (VAT) of 10.5% for the state level, with the 1% IVU continuing for the municipalities.
 On 2 May 2016 the House of Representatives voted to repeal the adoption of value added tax (VAT), followed shortly by the Senate on 5 May 2016.
 The Legislature decided to continue the existing Sales and Use Taxation (SUT) system.

-Import / Export Taxes
+In June 2025, the Puerto Rican Senate approved House Bill 505, which imposes a 4% tax on new individual beneficiaries under Law 60-2019, known as the Puerto Rican Incentives Code.
+The bill is part of a broader review of the tax incentive system, amid a public debate on the law's real benefits for the local economy.

+Import/export taxes

 A common misconception is that customs taxes (also called import/export taxes) collected by the U.S. government on products manufactured in Puerto Rico are all returned to the Puerto Rico Treasury.
 That is not the case, and such taxes are returned to the Puerto Rico Treasury only for rum products.
 Even then, the US Treasury keeps a portion of the taxes.